Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

 program to run at the time, however we found in practice this is not reliable and sometimes GPO will launch dozens of copies of Velociraptor over time.
-To avoid this we use the `--mutant` flag which will exist if a mutant of this name already exists.
+To avoid this we use the `--mutant` flag which will exit if a mutant of this name already exists.

 {{% /notice %}}

 ## Linux Environments

 ### Systemd

 It is possible to execute a program in a "transient scope", which enables it to be controlled and inspected just like a regular service (unit) in Linux, without the need to create persistent configurations.
 Using ```systemd-run``` the process will be executed and its parent will be the `init` process, and will not terminate until the host is rebooted.